Sebowski1/roadtools/README.md

 You can upload a custom image for your road pressing the image button located to the right of the `Save` button. (square image icon).

 ### File paths
+Road presets and their image thumbnails have their own files in these locations:

 **Windows**
 - Preset variables: `C:\Users\<YourName>\AppData\Roaming\Blender Foundation\Blender\<version>\scripts\addons\road_tools\road_presets.json`